MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ![Cortana's Canvas](../media/images/cortana-canvas.png)

 To add cards to your skill, see [Add cards to your skill using Node.js](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-send-rich-cards?view=azure-bot-service-4.0) or [Add cards to your skill using .NET](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-add-rich-card-attachments?view=azure-bot-service-4.0).

-In addition to cards, Node.js users can use a set of [built-in prompts](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-dialog-prompt?view=azure-bot-service-4.0) to simplify collecting inputs from a user.
+In addition to cards, Node.js users can use a set of built-in prompts to simplify collecting inputs from a user (see the [Prompt for user input](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-dialog-prompt?view=azure-bot-service-4.0) page).
 For example, you can use the `choice` prompt to present a list of choices that the user can pick from, or you can use the `confirm` prompt to confirm an action.
 For a list of prompts, see [Prompt types](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-dialog-prompt?view=azure-bot-service-4.0#prompt-types).

 ### Card design tips